Press Brake Tools Types

 90 degree dies

-It is widely used for bottoming operations.
+The tool punch types are widely used for bottoming air bending operations.
 The die opening dimension depends on the bending machine punch and die material thickness.

 Rolla V bending dies